gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Declaring the output of a task as a publish artifact

-In previous versions of Gradle, it was awkward to declare the output of a task as a publish artifact, in a way that deals with changes to the build directory and other configuration.
+In previous versions of Gradle, it was not possible to declare the output of a task as a publish artifact in a way that deals with changes to the build directory and other configuration.
 A publish artifact makes a file or directory available to be referenced by a project dependency or published to a binary repository.

 TBD: The publish artifact DSL now accepts `Provider<File>`, `Provider<RegularFile>` and `Provider<Directory>` instances, which allows a plugin author to easily wire up a particular task output as a publish artifact in a way that respects configuration changes.

+#### Groovy DSL support for properties of type `PropertyState`

+The last several version of Gradle have been steadily adding new features for plugin authors that build on the `Provider<T>` and `PropertyState<T>` types.
+This version of Gradle adds some DSL conveniences for working with these types.

+TBD: The Groovy DSL adds convenience methods to set the value of a property whose type is `PropertyState<T>` using any value of `T` or a `Provider<T>`.
+This makes the DSL clearer when configuring such a property, including wiring the output of one task in as the input of some other task or setting output locations relative to some configurable value, such as the build directory.

 ### Safer handling of stale output files